 Article Translations: (Spanish)

-Giving kids medicine safely can be complicated.
-And many parents feel the pressure when a young child needs a medicine, knowing that giving too much or too little could cause serious side effects.
+Giving kids medicine safely can be tricky.
+And many parents feel the pressure when their child needs a medicine, knowing that giving too much or too little could cause serious side effects.
+Here are some tips that can help.

 To safely use prescription or over-the-counter (OTC) medicines, talk with your doctor or pharmacist before giving them to your child.